rabbi-lion/saints-row-2-performance-fix/README.md

 Avoid combining old performance fixes with Juiced unless their current documentation specifically says they are compatible.

-## Notes

-Older Saints Row 2 optimization guides may recommend utilities, executable replacements or other patches that predate Juiced Patch.

-Those instructions may no longer be necessary and can conflict with newer fixes.

-This guide does not provide or redistribute copyrighted game executables.

-## References

-This guide was written independently using the official project documentation and Saints Row 2 modding community resources as technical references.

-Relevant projects:

-- Saints Row 2 Juiced Patch
-- Gentlemen of the Row
-- Saints Row Mods

-Special thanks to the developers and contributors who continue to maintain and improve Saints Row 2 on PC.

-R.I.P.
-IdolNinja.

 ## License

 Made by rabbi-lion.